colourOfLooseMetal/yikesOrNah/README.md

-To check sentences in your project use the yikes_or_nah.checkEm function, the parameters you can pass are: an array of sentences, optional callback function which will be passed the results which are an array of true/false (yikes/not yikes) for each sentence optional true or false to console log info about the sentences passed, false by default
+To check sentences in your project use the yikes_or_nah.checkEm function, the parameters you can pass are: an array of sentences,<br />
+optional callback function which will be passed the results which are an array of true/false (yikes/not yikes) for each sentence,<br />
+optional true or false to console log info about the sentences passed, false by default<br />

 here is an example of what your project might look like using this module (make sure to load tensorflowjs and toxicity)